PDF option temporarily offline

 *Additional elective course work may be necessary to meet the 90-unit minimum requirement for the associate degree.

 NOTE: All courses pertaining to the major must be taken for a letter grade.
-In addition, a GPA of 2.5 or higher is required in all core and support courses for the degree and certificate.
+In addition, a GPA of 2.0 or higher is required in all core and support courses for the degree or certificates.

 AS = Associate in Science Degree.